 When it comes to decorating, I have two extremes.
-One minute I’m practically bursting at the seams with excitement, full of inspiration and feeling ready and raring to go.
+One minute I’m practically bursting at the seams with excitement, full of inspiration after reading blogs from modernmississauga and feeling ready and raring to go.
 The next I resemble a deflated balloon – pretty flat and full of hot air.
 The get up and go that I used to know has gone and got up without me, leaving me crippled by a case of decorating paralysis.

 It’s common knowledge that I am incapable of making decisions, but when my decorating mojo has disappeared, this gets taken to a whole other level.
 Minimalist or maximalist?
 Neutral tones or bold colours?
 Asking myself if I really need another plant? (scratch this, the answer is yes.
 Yes, always).
 I’ve lost hours mindlessly scrolling the world wide web, hoping to be hit with all of the inspiration.
 As you can gather, not the most successful approach.

 But, you’ll be pleased to hear that I’ve done it, I’ve cracked the system.
 So, today I’m sharing 5 ways to rediscover your decorating mojo if yours has gone MIA too.